 Delayed Possession Charges

-Delayed possession refers to situations where real estate builders or developers fail to hand over the promised property within the agreed timeline.
-Such delays cause financial strain, emotional stress, and loss of opportunity for homebuyers.
-Under the law, buyers are entitled to claim compensation, interest, or refund for the delay, ensuring accountability of builders and protection of consumer rights.
+Delay in possession occurs when real estate builders or developers fail to hand over the promised property within the agreed timeline.
+Such delays often lead to financial strain, emotional stress, and loss of opportunity for homebuyers.
+Fortunately, the law provides remedies, allowing buyers to claim compensation, interest, or refunds for delayed possession.
+By taking legal action, homeowners can ensure builder accountability and protect their consumer rights.

-Unreasonable Demands – Builders demanding additional charges before granting possession.
+• Unreasonable Demands – Builders demanding extra charges before granting possession.

-Non-Compliance with Agreements – Builders violating RERA or contractual obligations.
+• Non-Compliance with Agreements – Violations of RERA or contractual obligations.

-Denial of Refund – Non-return of advance payments/booking amounts when possession is not provided.
+• Denial of Refund – Advance payments or booking amounts not returned when possession is delayed.

-• File complaints under RERA, Consumer Forums, and Civil Courts
+• Filing complaints under RERA, Consumer Forums, and Civil Courts

-• Claim interest, compensation, and damages for delay in possession
+• Claiming interest, compensation, and damages for delayed possession

-• Seek refund of booking amounts and installments from defaulting builders
+• Seeking refunds of booking amounts and installments from defaulting builders

-• Ensure clients receive timely possession or legal remedies for their investments
+• Ensuring timely possession or legal remedies for property investments

 Disclaimer